Ultimate guide to travel vaccinations

 Meningococcal meningitis

 The meningococcal meningitis (MenACWY) vaccine is usually recommended for people travelling to parts of Africa or Saudi Arabia, particularly during Hajj or Umrah.
-It’s relevant if you’re travelling for a long time and have close contact with the local people.

 It’s a single injection given two to three weeks before you travel.